veeto

 Summary

-The legislation requires seven state agencies, including the Energy Commission and Governor's Office of Business and Economic Development, to enter a memorandum of understanding by March 1, 2026 to align their work on clean energy supply chains.
-The agreement aims to coordinate research, economic development programs, industry incentives, and infrastructure planning across agencies.
-The Senior Counselor must track implementation and deliver annual public reports on key findings and recommendations.
+The bill requires six state agencies, including the Energy Commission and Governor's Office of Business and Economic Development, to enter a memorandum of understanding by March 2027 outlining their coordinated approach to industrial development in these sectors.
+The agreement must address research funding, economic incentives, workforce training, and infrastructure needs.
+The senior counselor will track implementation through annual public reports.

 40% progression